jumpnow/jumpnowtek-site/_posts/2014-01-14-Duovero-Access-Point.md

 ---
 layout: post
-title: Gumstix Duovero Access Point
+title: Duovero Access Point
 date: 2014-01-14 20:44:00
-categories: linux gumstix duovero
+categories: gumstix duovero
+tags: [gumstix, duovero, linux, wifi, access point, hostap]
 ---

 The [Gumstix Duovero Zephyr][gumstix-duovero] come with a built-in Wifi/Bluetooth radio.
 The radio supports AP mode of operation.
-What follows are some steps to get that working.

-The Zephyr uses a Marvell SD8787 radio connected through an SDIO bus.
+The Zephyr uses a Marvell SD8787 radio attached to the SDIO bus.

-The **mwifiex** and **mwifiex_sdio** modules are available in Linux 3.6 which is the default kernel recommended by Gumstix for the Duovero boards.
+The **mwifiex** and **mwifiex_sdio** modules are available in Linux 3.6 which is the default kernel for the Duovero boards.

 The Marvell drivers require the **sd8787_uapsta.bin** binary firmware.